SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 #### Build docker image

 Then build docker image with `docker build`.
-It takes long time.
+It takes a long time.

 ```bash
 sudo docker build --tag ubuntu-kafka . #You should type '.'